Phase-Field Methods for Spectral Shape and Topology Optimization: Numerical Computations

-For the sake of brevity we omit the presentation of relative errors as in Figure~\ref{fig:num:lam1_over_eps} and just state, that we observe that $c=0.1$ is a good choice independent of $\eps$ and we fix $c=0.1$ in the following.
+For the sake of brevity, we omit the presentation of relative errors as in Figure~\ref{fig:num:lam1_over_eps} and just state that we observe that $c=0.1$ is a good choice independent of $\eps$.
+In the following, we fix $c=0.1$.